macsecurity/laptop/README.md

 The premium script will be ready soon (most likely end of January 2022), but you can get early access to it at a 55% discount to help me test it.

-**It will be priced at $37 when it's released, but you can get it for $17 today, which will give you lifetime access to the script, including updates.**
+**It will be priced at $37 when it's released, but you can get it for $17 today, which will give you lifetime access to the script, including updates and these bonuses:**

+- Video course that teaches you the essentials you need to master for coding on a Mac.
+You'll understand exactly why you've been having trouble installing Ruby, how to confidently troubleshoot errors going forward, and how to keep your development environment up to date.

+- Terminal shortcuts cheatsheet to speed up your workflow.

+- A comprehensive troubleshooting guide to fix the most common issues with Homebrew and Ruby.

+- A private community (either Discord or Slack.
+I haven't decided yet.
+Let me know if you prefer one over the other.)

 To get the premium script, [book a Zoom session with me](https://savvycal.com/monfresh/b12933f7) so we can test it together.